Story at a glance:

 Westcoat offers both solar reflective waterproofing and concrete coating systems.
 These systems help combat the urban heat island effect and cooling loads by lowering surface temperatures.
 Photo by Westcoat

-In order to reduce a building’s electric heating and cooling loads, climate responsive architecture employs a design strategy known as passive solar design.
+To reduce a building’s electric heating and cooling loads, climate responsive architecture employs a design strategy known as passive solar design.
 Passive solar design seeks to use the building’s basic features—that is, windows, floors, and walls—to reflect, store, and redistribute solar heat as a means of controlling interior temperatures without the aid of mechanical systems.

 By taking into account the sun’s position throughout the year, windows and sun-shades can be effectively placed so as to allow high solar heat admittance during the colder months and low solar heat during warm months.